chianhluvC/Deploying-a-Full-Stack-E-Commerce-Application-for-Electronics-using-AWS/README.md

-# 🚀 Deploying a Full-Stack Electronics E-Commerce Website with AWS
+# 🚀 Workshop Deploying a Full-Stack Electronics E-Commerce Website with AWS

 This repository contains materials and instructions for a workshop on deploying a full-stack e-commerce web application (built with Spring Boot) to AWS.
 The deployment utilizes essential AWS services such as EC2, S3, RDS, and Route 53.